 1. Ask questions about the menus which usually have selections divided into weed, hash, pre-rolled joints, and sometimes “spacecakes”.
 The coffeeshops’ staff are credible, well knowledgeable, and friendly.
 They are there to help customers, so don’t hesitate to ask for recommendations and information about the effects.

-2. You can buy your products in one coffeeshop and then come to another one to chill, but it is considered rude if you take up space and not purchase anything, so make sure you buy at least a drink or some snacks.
+2. You can buy your products in one coffeeshop and then go to another one to chill, but it is considered rude if you take up space and not purchase anything, so make sure you buy at least a drink or some snacks.

 3. Ask the staff whether you can smoke tobacco inside or not.
 Usually smoking cigarettes indoors is forbidden across the city, and many marijuana smokers don’t smoke tobacco since it is much more harmful for the overall health.
 So, asking whether smoking tobacco in the coffeeshop is allowed or not is considered to be a common courtesy.